tentacleuno/tentacles.dev/content/posts/is-education-worth-it.md.md

 The year is 2020.
 We're in July.
 Lockdown has crushed education in two.
 It's problematic, but nothing we can't overcome.
 Surely?

 School ended early, and, as a result, most people got their applications (for College) in early.
-We did the interview. *Yada yada yada.*
+We did the interview: "I believe I am well-equipped for..."; *yada yada yada.* That wasn't fun.
+At this point, I was missing the social aspect of education: *"Where are all my friends?"*

+Anyway, fast forward a few months, and we're in full swing.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5MzQ5NDUxOF19
+eyJoaXN0b3J5IjpbLTgzMzIzMjkyM119
 -->